serenity0102/strands_agent_ai_investment_demo/README.md

 Here are some example queries you can ask the agent:

-- "Get market data for AAPL"
+- "Get market data for AMZN"
-- "What's the latest news about Tesla?"
+- "What's the latest news about AMZN?"
-- "Generate an analyst report for MSFT"
+- "Generate an analyst report for AMZN"
 - "Estimate how my portfolio would perform in a recession scenario"
-- "Compare the performance of AAPL, MSFT, and GOOGL over the last month"
+- "Compare the performance of AAPL, AMZN, and GOOGL over the last month"
 - "What's your recommendation for tech stocks in the current market?"

 ## Portfolio Analysis